Skip to Content

 Unlike Machu Picchu, the site has not faced any substantial restoration, and it remains in the same state it has been for the past 500 years, with the orchids and bromeliads still growing wild amongst the ruins.

-Because of this, and the variety of structures, unusual history and the valley views make this archaeological site an absolute must see in northern Peru.
+Because of this, and the variety of structures, unusual history, and valley views make this archaeological site an absolute must-see in northern Peru.

 How to get to Kuelap

 However you arrive, you will reach La Malca, the entrance to Kuelap.
-Site entry costs S/20 ($6) and you have to walk the two and a half kilometres up to where the city sits at the apex of the mountain.
+Site entry costs S/20 ($6) and you have to walk about 20 minutes uphill to where the city sits at the apex of the mountain.

 You can get a full guide to visiting Kuelap here.